 Recently I asked her a question:

 I’ve long believed that we each have a story about ourselves which we try all our lives to prove true, unaware that we are doing so.
-The story invariably explains a lot of otherwise inexplicable behavior.
+This story invariably explains a lot of otherwise inexplicable behavior.

 What do you think your story is?